thesephist/torus/README.md

 yarn build
 ```

 This will run `./src/torus.js` through a custom toolchain, first removing any debug function calls and running that result through Webpack, through both `development` and `production` modes.
 Both outputs, as well as the vanilla version of Torus without Webpack processing, are saved to `./dist/`.
+Running `npm/yarn clean` will delete any such build artifacts, as well as any generated coverage reports.

 ### Generating documentation from comments